 - EndSeg: The segment to end with.
 This allows for skipping end segments

-- SlavedSegs: A comma separated list of slaved segments
+- SlavedSegments: A comma separated list of slaved segments

-Click the OK button once the export is complete.
+Click the Continue button once the export is complete.